Jordan-TeamBox/License-Plate-Detection/README.md

 <img src="/Images/threshding (1).png">

-Lastly, in order to detect the individual letters, I sorted all of the contours of the image and according to its width and height, determine where the letters are.
+Lastly, in order to detect the individual letters, all of the contours of the image are sorted and according to its width and height, determines where the letters are.
 The following segment of code achieves this step.

 ``` Python
 for c in sort_contours(cont):